xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 Since the producer of the data is aware of the data semantics, efficient data structures that are well-suited for the data being produced are used in IOS XR to build efficient notification mechanisms.

-There are many use cases among router applications where process-centric model turns out to be the best choice and IOS XR makes the optimal use of this construct.
+There are many use cases among router applications where a process-centric model turns out to be the best choice and IOS XR makes the optimal use of this construct.

 ### High Availability Foundation